-Past sampling data has indicated the presence of some forms of blue-green algae during various times of the year in the reservoirs which supply raw water to the Citizens Water treatment facilities.
+Past sampling data has indicated the presence of some forms of blue-green algae during various times of the year in the reservoirs which supply raw water to the Citizens water treatment facilities.
 The presence of the algae does NOT mean algal toxins are also present, and there appears to be no correlation between the amount of algae present and whether or not the toxins are detected.
 Large amounts of blue-green algae may not produce any detectable toxins, or small amounts of the algae may or may not produce the toxins.
 Global research is currently underway in various locations to try to better understand how, when and why these toxins may be produced.

-The World Health Organization, which provided global advice on many issues, has posted standards for the algal toxins based on their data and information.
-These levels, which are not regulated in the United States by the EPA, advise that finished drinking water should contain no more of the toxins than 1 to 1.5 parts per billion (the equivalent of roughly one drop of water in an Olympic-sized swimming pool, or one second in a period of 31.7 years).
+The World Health Organization, which provides global advice on many issues, has posted standards for the algal toxins based on their data and information.
+These levels, which are not regulated in the United States by the EPA, advise finished drinking water should contain no more of the toxins than 1 to 1.5 parts per billion (the equivalent of roughly one drop of water in an Olympic-sized swimming pool, or one second in a period of 31.7 years).

 Eagle Creek Reservoir

 The presence of certain types of algae can result in water taste and odor issues.
-Citizens Water receives less than 10 taste and odor complaints per year, due to our attentive treatment practices and focused research and development.
+Citizens receives less than 10 taste and odor complaints per year, due to our attentive treatment practices and focused research and development.

 Eagle Creek Reservoir is especially susceptible to algae problems because it is relatively shallow and typically has limited movement of water through the reservoir.
 Increased sunlight penetration in recent years has contributed to algae blooms.
-Unfortunately it tends to grow very quickly during some conditions.
+Unfortunately, it tends to grow very quickly during some conditions.

-Citizens Water has successfully treated the reservoir with cutrine plus, an algaecide that is safe for aquatic life and for humans.
+Citizens has successfully treated the reservoir with cutrine plus, an algaecide that is safe for aquatic life and for humans.